Structure Five

 Post-holes

-The absence of stone tiles among its remains suggests that Structure Five was also roofed differently, possibly explaining the series of post-holes discovered at the base of its inner walls.
+An absence of stone tiles inside Structure Five suggested it was roofed differently to the other, later, buildings on site.
+This made sense of a series of post-holes discovered at the base of its inner walls.

 The location of the Structure Five post-holes. (📷 Tom O'Brien)